mindruion/Deelkracht/docs/developing/structure.rst

 create revision copies).

 .. warning::
     One must create a revision by making a copy!
 Do not let them start from scratch!
-Otherwise the FEtC-H cannot reliably identify it as a revision.
+Otherwise the Deelkracht cannot reliably identify it as a revision.

 Committee review phase